 DescriptionSHIFT: Days (rotating weekends)

-The priority of data collection is determined by the patient’s immediate condition or needs.
+Prioritizes data collection by assessing the patient’s immediate condition or needs.

-Data collection involves the patient, significant others, and health care providers when appropriate.
+Data collection is inclusive of the patient, significant others and health care providers when appropriate.

 The data collection process is systematic and ongoing.

 Considers the developmental goals for infant, toddler, preschool, school age, adolescent, adult and geriatric patients during the assessment of patients.

 Assesses patient/family learning needs, including any tasks that the patient can or cannot accomplish as related to his or her current health problem.
 Consideration of age, cultural values, religious beliefs, emotional barriers, desire and motivation to learn, physical and/or cognitive limitation, and language barriers, as indicated.

 Assesses for signs of abuse and neglect.
 Documents findings and reports as appropriate when required.

 Develops patient centered nursing diagnoses.

 Nursing diagnoses are derived from the assessment data.